 For those who prefer to keep red meat and poultry out of their diets, this book looks at a list of recipes that you can make with only vegetarian foods.
 There aren’t too many recipes, but you’ll get a few choices, such as:

 Protein — Pepper Quiche sounds interesting.
+I am sure you would love this quiche.

 Protein and carbs — I love the look of Vegetarian Chili and Whole Wheat Vegetarian Lasagne.